nomadkaraoke/python-lyrics-transcriber/README.md

 pip install git+https://github.com/karaokenerds/python-lyrics-transcriber.git
 ```

+Note: this project was designed to be published as a package on PyPI but unfortunately cannot be right now as one of the dependencies of openai-whisper ([triton](https://github.com/openai/triton)) is only supported on Linux, but I want lyrics-transcriber to be usable on any platform...

 ## Usage 🚀

 ### As a standalone CLI

 1. To transcribe lyrics from an audio file:

 ```
 lyrics-transcriber /path/to/your/audiofile.mp3